JacquelineCasey/flask-tutorial/README.md

 - The folder `app` will contain code for the server to use, and resources like HTML, CSS, and images that are sent.

+- The `.env` file (which is sensitive and not sent to github) contains environment variables for running the site locally.
+I believe I needed to install `python-dotenv` for the file to actually be loaded.
+Instead of a `.env` file, Heroku uses config variables that can be configured through the CLI or through the site in Settings.

 ---

 ## Flask